bharaniabhishek123/ML-Introduction/README.md

 1. Introduction to ML
 2. What’s Logistic Regression (Why it’s important)
 3. Logistic regression to Neural Nets
-4. What are CNNs, RNN, LSTMs, Transformers
+4. Define our first NN and train a classifier
-5. How to use Transfer Learning
+5. Use Transfer Learning to fine tune a model.

 # Logistics